- Sensors - Gas Sensors

-Biota Technology, a pioneer of industrial genomics, spotted a disruptive business opportunity: Apply innovations in medical and scientific DNA sequencing and genomics to industrial use, specifically for subsurface exploration in oil and gas.
+Biota Technology, a pioneer of industrial genomics, wanted to apply innovations in DNA sequencing and genomics to subsurface exploration in oil and gas.
 However, the complexity of genomes and biological material made it difficult to accomplish and scale their vision.

 Case Study missing?